-The red rum can be had in shots and on the rocks.
+Red rum can be had in shots and on the rocks.
 It's smooth and goes down like a whiskey.
 The most popular red rum is the Appleton brand.

 7. Blue Mountain Peak Coffee

 There are different flavours depending on the roast or age.
 Your coffee comes in granules, instant or percolator ready.
-Whatever your choice, you know know you are getting the best.
+Whatever your choice, you know you are getting the best.

 Patois is the official name for the Jamaican dialect, soon to become an official language.
 The language is so pleasing to the ear that many people across the world want to learn it or have learned the basics.